Kxpi/iot-speed-trap/README.md

 #### Speed trap container (**NOTE**: as of now it's only unidirectional)
 * Utilizes a USB camera and 2 motion sensors
 * Camera is operated in a seperate thread by OpenCV to ensure smooth and always available picture
-* Whenever a car passess through a motion sensor, timestamp of this event is saved
+* Whenever a car passes through a motion sensor, timestamp of this event is saved
 * Having 2 timestamps, one after another, from both sensors and knowing the distance between them, we calculate speed
 * This data, along with configured location and last timestamp is **always** sent to API and publishd via MQTT to AWS IoT Core
 * If the speed is greater than configured limit, camera takes a picture and saves it into shared volume